Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This will change the current user to the user specified when executed

 2. 1-who_am_i Script
 This script, when executed prints the effective username of the current user

+3. 2-groups Script
+This script prints all groups the current user is part of